 If add-ons would receive a higher rating than the associated app, you must re-request and update the IARC and GRAC rating of the associated application.

-If your add-on requires additional files that are not provided in your main app package, such as DLC, you must upload these Oculus.
+If your add-on requires additional files that are not provided in your main app package, such as DLC, you must upload these to the Oculus Store.
 You do this with the Oculus Platform CLI Utility.

 When you upload files you use an app ID and add-on SKU to associate the file with a specific app and add-on.
 If the app grouping contains apps for different devices, make sure that you have an appropriate file type uploaded for each add-on.
-For example for an app that is available on Quest and Rift, you must upload an file for Android and a file for Windows and make sure you associate them with the Quest and Rift app, respectively.
+For example for an app that is available on Quest, Quest 2, and Rift, you must upload a file for Android and a file for Windows, and make sure you associate them with the Quest, Quest 2, and Rift app, respectively.

 To upload DLC files: